 - 1. Turn the key to 5 (START) without pressing the accelerator pedal and release as soon as the engine starts.
 The key will return to 4 (ON). - 2.
 If the temperature is above $-12^{\circ}$ C (10° F) and the engine does not start within five seconds on the first try, turn the key to OFF, wait 10 seconds and try again.
+If the engine does not start in two attempts, press the accelerator all the way to the floor and hold.
+Turn the key to the START position.

 - 3. If the temperature is below -12° C (10° F) and the engine does not start in 15 seconds on the first try, turn the key OFF and wait 10 seconds and try again.
 If the engine does not start in two attempts, press the accelerator pedal all the way to floor and hold.
 Turn the key to START position. - 4.
 When the engine starts, release the key, then release the accelerator pedal gradually as the engine speeds up. - 5.
-After idling for a few seconds, apply the brake and release the parking brake.
+After idling for a few seconds, apply the brake, shift into gear and drive.